tpope/rails-default-database/README.markdown

 Use `rake db:config` to create `config/database.yml` with the defaults that would have been assumed.

+The default database name is based on the name of the root directory of your application.
+This can be overridden by setting `config.database_name = 'foo_%s'` in `config/application.rb`, with `%s` being a placeholder for the current environment name.

 As in standard Rails, the `DATABASE_URL` environment variable takes precedence when defined.
 However, in the test environment, Rails Default Database will append `_test` to the database name (after stripping an optional